 How to Research a Soldier who Served in the British Army in WW1

 This page contains a number of articles to enable you to research soldiers who served during the First World War.
-If you are just starting out, I would recommend reading my guide to First World War Medals first, before moving on to my articles on finding First World War service records, using regimental histories, and local newspapers.
+If you are just beginning your research, I’d recommend starting with my guide to First World War medals, before moving on to my articles on finding First World War service records, using regimental histories, and local newspapers.

 Start your Research with the Following Guides

-- Using WW1 Medal Index Cards and Medal Rolls These two sets of documents are the best starting point into researching a World War One soldiers.
+- Using WW1 Medal Index Cards and Medal Rolls These two sets of documents are the best starting point when researching First World War British soldiers.

-- WW1 Medals: A Guide to campaign medals awarded to British soldiers for service during the First World War.
+- First World War Medals: A guide to campaign medals awarded to British soldiers for service during the First World War.

-- How to Interpret WW1 Photographs: Learn how a single photograph can help you unravel the service history of a soldier.
+- How to Interpret First World War Photographs: Learn how a single photograph can help you unravel the service history of a soldier.

 - Using WW1 War Diaries: How to find the correct war diary, what it is likely to contain and how to use it to further your research.

-- Using the London Gazette: A key newspaper for researching World War One officers and soldiers who were awarded gallantry medals or honours.
+- Using the London Gazette: A key newspaper for researching First World War officers and soldiers who were awarded gallantry medals or honours.

 - International Red Cross Prisoner of War Records: An excellent online resource available to view for free if you are looking for a prisoner of war or a soldier who was reported missing in action and later confirmed killed.

 Guides to British Cavalry and Yeomanry Regiments